JelleZijlstra/taxonomy/docs/future-work.md

     but is not technically a publisher.
 For books, need to be able to record both the city of publication and the publisher.
 - Find more duplicate articles (those without DOIs)
-- Make the edittitle mechanism use getinput and provide _get_adt_callbacks_ so I don't need to switch back and forth.
 - Detect more duplicate persons:
   - Unchecked names that are almost the same as redirects
   - Cases where we have both "Firstname M. Lastname" and "Firstname Middlename Lastname"